NICMx/FORT-validator/docs/doc/usage.md

 TCP port or service the server will be bound to.

 This is a string because a service alias can be used as a valid value.
-The alias are commonly located at `/etc/services`.
+The available aliases are commonly located at `/etc/services`.
 (See '`$ man services`'.)

 > ![../img/warn.svg](../img/warn.svg) The default port is privileged.
 To improve security, either change or jail it.